How do I make a Business Plan for a seasonal business?

 Separate personal and business bank accounts

-It is a good idea to keep your business and personal funds separate, especially if you want to incorporate or establish a limited liability company (LLC) down the road.
+It is a good idea to keep your business and personal funds separate, especially if you want to register a corporation or limited liability company (LLC) down the road.

-Even if you are not yet incorporated, keeping business funds separate from personal funds can help you better track income and expenses.
+Even if you have not registered your business yet, keeping business funds separate from personal funds can help you better track income and expenses.
 Understanding how much money you have to fund your company is critical at any time, but especially when starting out.

 What important steps can help before I open for business?